tinacms/tina.io/content/docs/frameworks/jekyll.md

 ![](https://res.cloudinary.com/forestry-demo/image/upload/v1670337650/tina-io/docs/forestry-migration/Screen_Shot_2022-12-06_at_10.38.10_AM.png)

-> Your build command is likely something like: `yarn tinacms build && jekyll build`
+> If you're using the build command defined in your package.json, this value is likely something like: `yarn build`

 For more information on deploying Tina with Netlify, Vercel, or GitHub Pages, [see this doc](/docs/tina-cloud/connecting-site/#deploying-your-site-with-the-tinacms-admin)